Technology / Networking

 Download here

-It is impossible to do a comparative test between each of the example products in our roundup.
-Each of these tools was designed to fill a specific role, and the features that they have are different from one another.
+It is impossible to compare each of the example products in our roundup.
+Each tool was designed to fill a specific role, and each has different features.

-We paired up the tools that are most similar to one another and have overlap in their functionality.
+We paired the tools that are most similar and overlap in their functionality.
 This is the best way to get a fair comparison between pairs of similar applications while showing off their strengths and differences.

 Wireshark vs. Kismet

 Wireshark and Kismet are not the same.
-For instance, Kismet can't monitor wired networks at all and instead focuses on Wi-Fi.
-Wireshark is useful for general interface analysis and packet-sniffing but lacks some of the features that make Kismet a good option for searching for networks.
+For instance, Kismet can't monitor wired networks at all, and instead focuses on Wi-Fi.
+Wireshark is useful for general interface analysis and packet sniffing but lacks some features that make Kismet a good option for searching for networks.

-Kismet has active tools for live network packet analysis, as well as wireless network parameter viewing such as NetStumbler, and the ability to uncover non-broadcasting SSIDs.
+Kismet has active tools for live network packet analysis, wireless network parameter viewing, such as NetStumbler, and the ability to uncover non-broadcasting SSIDs.
 WireShark also has some live data capabilities.
 However, its real strength comes from data capture and analysis at a later stage.

 Winner: Kismet

-On the surface, this seems to be a tie, but we need a bit more of a qualified answer to clarify how these tools should be used.
-Wireshark is the go-to packet sniffer for most people who are looking to do a deep dive investigation into their network, so as far as packet sniffing and data analysis go, Wireshark is the winner.
+On the surface, this is a tie, but we need a more qualified answer to clarify how these tools should be used.
+Wireshark is the go-to packet sniffer for most people who want to do a deep-dive investigation into their network, so as far as packet sniffing and data analysis go, Wireshark is the winner.

 However, we are looking to find out how useful these applications are as they relate to Wi-Fi analysis.
-Kismet helps you to find out about the surrounding Wi-Fi networks and it also has packet capture and analysis features.
-It has tools that can be used in live analysis situations, making it more of a viable tool for an active analyst.
-Kismet is therefore the winner of this round.
+Kismet helps you learn about the surrounding Wi-Fi networks, and it also has packet capture and analysis features.
+It has tools that can be used in live analysis situations, making it more viable for an active analyst.
+Kismet is, therefore, the winner of this round.

 Wi-Fi Analyzer Tool vs. Channelizer